Brexit-related instructions and customer bulletins will be published on this page.

 Are you a citizen of some other EU or EEA country?

-Please note that you do not need to submit a new registration application to register your citizenship of another country.
-Remember to make sure that your municipality of residence and your other citizenship are entered correctly in the Population Information System by the Digital and Population Data Services Agency.
+You do not have to submit a new registration application to register your citizenship of a second country.
+Make sure that your municipality of residence and your other citizenship are entered correctly in the Population Information System by the Digital and Population Data Services Agency.
+Then notify the Finnish Immigration Service: